kivikakk/comrak/README.md

 ## Contributing

+Contributions are **highly encouraged**; if you'd like to assist, consider checking out the [`good first issue` label](https://github.com/kivikakk/comrak/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)\!
+I'm happy to help provide direction and guidance throughout, even if (especially if\!) you're new to Rust or open source.

-Contributions are highly encouraged; where possible I practice [Optimistic Merging](http://hintjens.com/blog:106) as described by Peter Hintjens.
-Please keep the [code of conduct](CODE_OF_CONDUCT.md) in mind when interacting with this project.
+Where possible I practice [Optimistic Merging](http://hintjens.com/blog:106) as described by Peter Hintjens.
+Please keep the [code of conduct](CODE_OF_CONDUCT.md) in mind too.

 Thank you to Comrak's many contributors for PRs and issues opened\!